Harmontown/harmontown.github.io/docs/_episodes/264/index.md

 title:                "Everything is Sexy When You Trust Someone"
 image:                "episode-placeholder.jpg"
 description: >
-  Jeff Davis returns with a fantastic reprise of the classic “Pringles Dick”.
+  Jeff Davis returns with a fantastic reprise of the classic "Pringles Dick".
 Brandon Johnson passes the comptroller torch back to Jeff.
 Dan, Jeff, Spencer and Steve Levy create characters for their new D&D campaign!
-Featuring Dan Harmon, Jeff Davis, Spe...
+Featuring Dan Harmon, Jeff Davis, Spencer Crittenden, Brandon Johnson, Steve Agee and Steve Levy.
 showDate:
 releaseDate:          "2017-06-07 13:50:00Z"
 duration:             "02:04:47"